-Only state-of-the-art fitting techniques are used when fitting the prosthesis.
-A custom tray is sculpted from wax to bring symmetry to the lids.
-The iris is positioned and primary gaze is determined.
-An impression of the socket is then taken.
+State-of-the-art fitting techniques are used when fitting the prosthesis.
+First, a custom tray is sculpted from wax to bring symmetry to the lids.
+Next, the iris is positioned, and the primary gaze is determined.
+Then an impression of the socket is taken.
 This will allow the even distribution of the prosthesis over the implant providing the best movement and comfort.

 The length of time needed for the process of fitting and fabrication varies with each patient.
 However, the eye can usually be completed in one day.

 A scleral cover shell is fit over a blinded phthisical eye or when the globe is remaining.
 Typically they are much thinner than an artificial eye.
 The fitting and painting processes are the same as an artificial eye.

 As the prosthesis is worn, salts and proteins gradually accumulate on the surface.
 These buildups can cause socket irritation and chronic discharge.
 Having the prosthesis polished at least once every year will minimize the protein buildup.

 A maxillofacial restoration is a prosthesis that replaces a part of the face with artificial materials.
 An orbital restoration includes the eye, lids, lashes, and sometimes brow.
 Most patients who require a maxillofacial restoration have had cancer.
 The prosthesis skin tones and details are tattooed into silicone using micro-pigmentation techniques.

 This proprietary technique adds another level of realism compared to extrinsic coloring.
 The fitting and fabrication process takes several visits.